Noah

-Noah (Note: Nōaḥ; ܢܘܚ Nōḥ; ኖህ, Noḥ; نُوح ALA-LC; Νῶε Nôe) (/ˈnoʊə/; נֹחַ, also Noach) appears as the last of the Antediluvian patriarchs in the traditions of Abrahamic religions.
+Noah (/ˈnoʊə/; נֹחַ; (Note: ܢܘܚ; ኖህ; نُوح; Νῶε) also Noach) appears as the last of the Antediluvian patriarchs in the traditions of Abrahamic religions.
 His story appears in the Hebrew Bible (Book of Genesis, chapters 5–9), the Quran and Baha'i writings, and extracanonically.

 The Genesis flood narrative is among the best-known stories of the Bible.
-In this account, God "regrets" making mankind because they filled the world with evil.
-Noah then labors faithfully to build the Ark at God's command, ultimately saving not only his own family, but mankind itself and all land animals, from extinction during the Flood.
+In this account, God decides to punish the evil ones.
+Noah then labors faithfully to build the Ark at God's command, ultimately saving not only his own family, but mankind itself and all land animals from extinction during the Flood.
 Afterwards, God makes a covenant with Noah and promises never again to destroy the earth with a flood.
 Noah is also portrayed as a "tiller of the soil" who is the first to cultivate the vine.
 After the flood, God commands Noah and his sons to "be fruitful, and multiply, and replenish the earth."

 The story of Noah in the Pentateuch is similar to the flood narrative in the Mesopotamian Epic of Gilgamesh, composed around 1800 BC, where a hero builds an ark to survive a divinely sent flood.
 Scholars suggest that the biblical account was influenced by earlier Mesopotamian traditions, with notable parallels in plot elements and structure.
 Comparisons are also drawn between Noah and the Greek hero Deucalion, who, like Noah, is warned of a flood, builds an ark, and sends a bird to check on the flood's aftermath.